wpickachu/usdc-bridge/readme.md

 | TARGET_TOKEN_SYMBOL | ERC20 Token symbol that will be transferred over the bridge |

 2. After initializing all the values, run ```yarn deploy``` to deploy the bridge.
 This will deploy all the contracts required for the bridge to work on both chains and also build a validator for you.

-***Note:*** After successful deployment two files will be generated in the publish folder within the root directory of this repo, ```config.json``` will be used to run the relayer and the other will have necessary addresses for future interactions, updates on bridge contract.

-**Important**: Update endpoints in config.json generated with ws url and remove http:true from options if ws rpc url is available.

 3. It will ask you to set password for relayer private keys, set the keys and save them for future
 ##  Token Transfers